FiestaHeroes/Documentation/docs/Lua Scripting/setup.md

 # Setup

-You can download the lua definitions that are used to generate the documentation under [Documentation](/docs/Lua Scripting/Documentation) with EmmyLua annotations from the link below.
+You can download the lua definitions that are used to generate the lua documentation with EmmyLua annotations from the link below.

 - [Raw File](/files/fiesta.lua)